-Jeffrey T. Roberts, on behalf of Granville Homes, Inc., has filed Vesting Tentative Tract Map No. 6033/UGM and Conditional Use Permit Application No. C-13-092 pertaining to approximately 31.87 acres of property located on the northeast corner of North Fowler and East Clinton Avenues.
-Vesting Tentative Tract Map No. 6033/UGM proposes to subdivide the property into a 169-unit single family residential subdivision.
-Conditional Use Permit No. C-13-092 proposes a development with public streets and modified property development standards for all of the proposed lots.
+Jeffrey T. Roberts, on behalf of Granville Homes, Inc., filed Conditional Use Permit Application No. C-13-092 and Vesting Tentative Tract Map No. 6033/UGM pertaining to approximately 31.87acres of property located on the northeast corner of North Fowler and East Clinton Avenues.
+Vesting Tentative Tract Map No. 6033/UGM proposes to subdivide the property into a 169-unit single family residential subdivision at a density of 5.3 dwelling units per acre.
+Conditional Use Permit No. C-13-092 proposes a development with public streets and modified property development standards for all of the proposed lots (see Exhibits A through F for maps, exhibits and conditions).